CSVParse for Node.js

 The number of records which have been fully parsed.
 It was named count until version 3.

-The cast example uses the context to transform the first field into a date and replace the second field with the injected context:
+The context example uses the context to transform the first field into a date and replace the second field with the injected context:

 import assert from 'node:assert';